THE TRUTH ABOUT YOUTH

 Even more so than in other films from 1930, LOOSE ANKLES finds Young looking so super sexy she's almost a completely different person than in later films where she was mostly eyes and poise.
-Here she's so pretty and has such long gorgeous legs, displayed most pleasingly in silken lingerie, that grown Erich was heard to weep.
-In the film itself my girl just wants to flap it up but a flock of fusty relatives' inheritance is contingent on her getting married and avoiding all scandal.
-Enter Douglas Fairbanks, hired as a male escort by Young to sink her name into the mire to defeat the 'morality' of her greedy chaperones so she can go do what she wants.
+Here she's so pretty and has such long gorgeous legs, displayed so pleasingly in silken lingerie, that grown Erich was heard to weep.
+She plays an uninhibited young heiress who just wants to flap it up but a flock of fusty relatives' inheritance is contingent on her getting married and avoiding all scandal.
+Enter Douglas Fairbanks, a gigolo Young hires to sink her name into the mire to defeat the 'morality' of her greedy chaperones so she can go do what she wants.
 Once Fairbanks sinks his peeps into her bottomless eyes however, he wants to hang up his gigolo shoes and marry her for real.
 I can't blame him.
 Old movie ladies usually don't make me dizzy and breathless like Young does here.
 Best line: Young's pal advises her on how to create a scandal: "first get a man, then a reporter, and leave the rest to the typesetter."